bobbibones0/bobbibones0.github.io/README.md

 ### 7.2 No impersonation
 Impersonating a celebrity, known user in the community or staff is not allowed.
 You should create a unique profile.

+# 8. Respect the rules

+### 8.1 Do not bypass automod
+Attempting to bypass or bypassing automod will result in a **high punishment**

+### 8.2 Use common sense
+We are unable to list everything your not allowed to do.
+You should use common sense at all time, you should know what's right and wrong.
+And always think twice beforing doing something.